zuera-alabi/sales-and-profit-analysis/README.md

 - Profit – Profit earned from each sale
 - Quantity – Number of items sold

-This dataset provides a comprehensive view of business performance and supports detailed analysis of sales trends, profitability, and customer behavior.
+This dataset provides a comprehensive view of business performance and supports data-driven decision-making
 ## Data Cleaning Process
 A structured workflow was followed to ensure data accuracy, consistency, and reliable reporting:

-- Cleaned the dataset by handling missing, duplicates and invalid values
+- Handled missing and invalid values
+- Standardized data formats and corrected inconsistencies
 - Converted date fields into proper datetime format
 - Created calculated fields such as Revenue (Quantity × Unit Price)
-- Performed data modeling and established relationships in Power BI
-- Developed DAX measures for key metrics including Total Sales, Profit, Customers, and Quantity
-- Built interactive dashboards to visualize business performance and trends
+- Verified data integrity before analysis

 ## Power BI Dashboard